mh2933/atmega328p_drivers-/README.md

 # atmega328p_drivers
-This is a repo for learning to write drivers in C for an Atmega328p.
+This is a repo to learn to write drivers in C for an Atmega328p.

 Reading the value from an analog sensor in to atmega328p, converting analog value to uart/serial-data sending to an RPI or,